Rafii2198/ArtemisWiki/Class-and-package-structure.md

 ### `util`

 Util contains general utility classes, and general support types.

+Util contains:

+* `mc`
+* `wynn`
+* `render`
+* `colors`
+* `type`

+They have the following contents:

+* In `util.mc`, there are Minecraft-specific utilities.
+Examples include `Component` to `String` conversion, or `ItemStack` manipulation. `util.mc.type` is for datatype classes that are tightly coupled to Minecraft internals.

+* In `util.wynn`, there are utilities related to the Wynncraft model.
+Examples include parsing coordinates, or generating a percentage color scale.

+* The `util.render` package contain our rendering code.

+* `util.colors` include code related to color handling, outside that of Minecraft's color handling.

+* The `util.type` package contains generic datatype constructions, and functional interfaces.

+* And finally, the top-level `util` package itself contains generic utility classes.
 To belong here, a class must not depend on anything specific to Minecraft or to Wynncraft.
 Examples include math, string manipulation, file system utils, and abstract functional interfaces.

-Minecraft-specific utils belong in `mc.utils`.
-Wynncraft-specific utils belong in `wynn.util` (subject to change!).

 ### `mc`